 Pregnant women were placed in a risky group by a Chief Medical officer on 16th March.

 And they were advised to reduce social contact and quarantine themselves in their homes.
 As pregnancy causes many changes in your body and how the body reacts toward different viruses, this method also changes.

 But in many cases, the pregnant women who were infected with this virus only experienced mild or moderate flu symptoms.

-Research that was conducted in May 2020 shows that the number of women was 427 in number only those who get infected with this virus that was in the third trimester of pregnancy.
+Research that was conducted in May 2020 shows that the number of women was 427 in number only those who got infected with this virus that was in the third trimester of pregnancy.

 So after 28 weeks of pregnancy, the time becomes more crucial.